paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/image_HI/index.rst.txt

     *bool*, *optional*

     Create obsinfo.txt and obsinfo.json of MS file created by mstransform.
-Default true